 Professor Martha Crenshaw

-Research assistance for the “mappingmilitants” project: mappingmilitants.stanford.edu.
-The project identifies and analyzes militant groups in specific conflict theatres and produces a public interactive website.
-Students research and write individual profiles of the groups, using a standard format.
-They also trace changes in relationships among the groups.
+The project identifies and analyzes militant groups in specific conflict theatres and produces a public interactive website, mappingmilitants.stanford.edu.
+Students will research and write individual profiles of the groups, using a standard format.
+They will also trace changes in relationships among the groups.
 Students should have excellent writing and research skills and be attentive to detail and accuracy.
 A computer science background would be helpful.
 The ability to take the initiative is most welcome.
 An interest in international security and the ongoing conflicts in the Middle East, Africa, and south and central Asia is also important.